Pudellos/Computational-Physics-TU-Delft-Project-2/journal.md

 The errors associated with the radius of gyration were calculated as 'estimated standard deviation of the set' of radii of gyration of N polymers. (ref.https://compphys.quantumtinkerer.tudelft.nl/proj2-polymers/).
 The error forumla is:
 $r_{unc}= \sqrt{\frac{N}{N-1}\frac{\sum_{k=1}^{N} (w_k^{(L)})^2 \times (r^2_k(L)-\langle r^2(L) \rangle)^2}{(\sum_{k=1}^{N} (w_k^{(L)}))^2}}$
 The errorbars are included in the plot of $r_{gyration}$ vs L.
 Our model predicts that radius of gyration is proportional to $L^{3/2}$.
 The curves are modelled as $m \times L^{3/2} +c$ ,where m and c are constants.
 The model is fitted to the data via orthogonal distance regression method, the proportionality constants m and c are determined along with their standard deviations.
 The model is verified, indeed radius of gyration is proportional to $L^{3/2}$.
-The standard deviations of fit parameters are of order O() Visualisation of this:
+The standard deviations of fit parameters are of order O(10^-2) Visualisation of this:

 ![alt text](figures/rad_gyr_vs_L.png "Title Text")